 Milo + Olive

-Milo & Olive is a neighborhood bakery and pizzeria created by a husband-and-wife team.
+Milo + Olive is a neighborhood bakery and pizzeria created by a husband-and-wife team.
 The menu is a reflection of the best ingredients available from local farmers and vendors with sustainable practices and it represents the team’s continued commitment to truly seasonal, market-driven cuisine.
-Even the wine and beer list focuses on highlighting small vineyards and breweries from across the globe.
+Even the wine and beer lists focus on highlighting small vineyards and breweries from across the globe.
 Additionally, their coffee is from a local artisan roaster.
-There’s no wrong answer when it comes to pizza at Milo + Olive, but the Burrata & Prosciutto di Parma is a game changer.
+There’s no wrong answer when it comes to pizza at Milo + Olive, but the Burrata & Prosciutto di Parma is a game-changer.
 The garlic knots and homemade dipping sauces are also mouthwatering.
 Their fresh bread, pastries, coffee, hot breakfast, pizza, wood-grilled veggies, handmade pasta, wine, beer, and more are all available for outdoor dining, curbside pickup, takeout, and delivery.
 They also offer Cooking Kits for an easy DIY dinner at home.

-There may not be a lot to do in the city, but there are a few fun outdoor options if you’re willing to grab a car and venture out a bit.
+There may not be a lot to do in the city, but there are a few fun outdoor options and things to do in California if you’re willing to grab a car and venture out a bit.
 Just don’t leave during rush hour.

 Wine Taste in Ojai